adamconkey/kl_planning/README.md

 This repository hosts code associated with our paper _Planning under Uncertainty to Goal Distributions_, currently under review.
 Link to arxiv paper coming soon.

+If you try to use this code and have troubles installing or using it, or have a question about the paper, please raise an issue or email me at [adam.conkey@gmail.com](adam.conkey@gmail.com) and I will get back to you.

 ## Installation
 Currently supported:
   - Ubuntu 18.04